Skip to main content

 Terraform module which creates AWS DMS (Database Migration Service) resources

-Next you will be prompted to choose the
+Subsequently, you will be prompted to select the following:

 • Tagged version